-Intentionally misconstruing the political right’s comments provides an excellent example for Stranger and the rest of the political left to “be more rigorous in evaluating and investigating anger”.
-With very few exceptions Stranger’s criticism of hate is an apt description of the common progressive, and even more apt of left wing activists.
+Intentionally misconstruing the political right’s comments provides an excellent example for Stanger and the rest of the political left to “be more rigorous in evaluating and investigating anger”.
+With very few exceptions Stanger’s criticism of hate is an apt description of the common progressive, and even more apt of left wing activists.
 It looks like Jonathan Haidt is proven right once again.

 abuse, bias, bigotry, bullies, culture, Democrats, discrimination, education, extremism, free speech, hate crime, hate speech, hypocrisy, ideology, intolerance, left wing, liberalism, news media, oppression, pandering, political correctness, progressive, propaganda, relativism, scandal, tragedy, victimization

 original article: There Really is Climate of Violence on Campuses

 February 13, 2017 by WILLIAM M BRIGGS

 Time for our News Quiz!
 How many were arrested and punished in Berkeley among those who rioted, vandalized and violently beat a man with shovels, almost killing him, when the right-wing comedian Milo was to visit that campus?

 Hint: The total was the same as the number of student militants menacingly brandishing automatic weapons who violently occupied Cornell’s Willard Straight Hall in 1969 in protest of Cornell’s “racist attitudes” and “irrelevant curriculum.”